nweatherton/SolarSystem/readme.txt

+The lighting is not quite right but I am no longer working on this project.

 Instructions for the .sol from Professor Adam Smith:

 The first line is the position of the camera.
 The numbers are respectively the x,